weiqi0207/CSCC-data-dictionary-pipeline/README.md

 5. Whenever the window said **'Table copied successfully to CSV!'** will pop out, click OK

-6. When opening the generated `.xlsx` file, it could pop out a window saying there is something wrong with the content and want to recover it, click Yes

-7. Restart the program before next run
+6. Restart the program before next run

-8. Verify the generated dictionaries accordingly and modify the code if needed
+7. Verify the generated dictionaries accordingly and modify the code if needed

 ---
 ## Known Limitations

 1. The current pipeline for both data stcutures was developed and tested exclusively on BACPAC data of CSCC studies and aim to follow BDC requirements **'https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/data-management/data-submission-instructions/data-dictionary-requirement'** which is not generalizable to other purposes.
 The specific rules of CSCC can be found in the `request.docx` document
 2. The current pipeline for both data stcutures do not offer the classiifcation of **Mixed** TYPE by BDC definition, as it is rare
-3. EXCEL is unable to read the content in COMMENT1 correctly and will discard these content.

 ## Contributing